 - The patented technology is proven with over 97% recovery of PGMs and other precious metals

-- The 50 TPY demonstration plant is permitted and generating revenues; planned 200 TPY PGM Recovery Plant could generate C$29M in Revenues per year with gross profit margins of 35%
+- The 50 TPY demonstration plant is permitted and generating revenues; planned 200 TPY PGM Recovery Plant could generate C$22-29M in Revenues per year with gross profit margins of 33%

-- Low CAPEX (C$8M) to build 200 TPY plant; payback is less than 9 months
+- Low CAPEX (less than C$10M) to build 500 TPY plant; payback is in 9 months

 - Green Efficient Technology; Closed loop process that generates low emissions and low energy demand